nilostolte/nilostolte/README.md

 would in normal ciscunstances be considered a quite interesting feature.
 Differently than Android's `Path` and AWT's `Path.Float`, though, it not only exclusively uses _double_ values, but also its internal code is considerably more cumbersome and intrincate, indulging maybe far too much in object oriented design and transforming something that was once simple, into a bloated and difficult to understand piece of code.
+This is a classical problem of high granularity that many other codes in any OOP language might have.
+It's characterized by an exagerated amount of quite small classes.
+Since in Java each class has to be defined in a different file, it will result in a code that has too many files.
+This obfuscates the code since each file will have only a few number of lines of code, making it difficult to grasp its overall logic.
 JavaFX has been also the target of critics for its unusual usage of CSS (which in itself has already a quite awkward syntax), its low performance, its lack of many features and of being difficult to use or to accomplish desired effects.
 We recognize in some of these criticisms the "_footprint_" of many other GUI frameworks such as GTK, Motif and many others.
 The common ground of all of them is that the resulting